Which EU Countries Offer Citizenship by Investment?

 - Malta Permanent Residency Program: The investment requirement is lower.
 Participants are also issued Maltese permanent residency permits.
 They can also qualify for Maltese citizenship after five years of residency.

-In Spain, the golden visa program is the only alternative for citizenship by investment program.
+The golden visa program of Spain is the only alternative for citizenship by investment program.
 If the applicant intends to become a citizen of Spain, they must reside in the country for at least ten years.
 It is possible with the Investor Visa.

 The applicant must live in Spain for at least six months each year for ten years to obtain a passport.
 Other conditions, such as language proficiency and links to Spain, are also necessary to become a citizen of that nation.
 A Spanish passport grants the holder access to the European Union’s labor market and visa-free travel to more than a hundred nations.